ansible/community-docs/contribution_to_project.rst

 .. _Contributing-to-community:

-Contributing to the community
+Contributing to the Community
 -----------------------------

-In a narrow sense, contribution to a community includes:
+In a narrow sense, contribution to a Community includes:

 - Promoting the project among people.
 - Thinking of and `proposing ideas <https://github.com/ansible-community/community-topics/>`_ about how community processes can be improved.